 • Exploring the opportunities and risks for the use of AI in healthcare in New Zealand and their complex legal and ethical considerations

-• Can AI improve equity in access and outcomes in healthcare?
+• Examining the way AI tools impact equity in access and outcomes in healthcare

 16:00